inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/canada/toronto/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Toronto In 2023
+title: Top 10 Lifestyle TikTok Influencers In Toronto In 2024
 description: >-
-  Find top lifestyle TikTok influencers in Toronto in 2023.
-Most popular hashtags: #fyp #toronto #foryou #fashion.
+  Find top lifestyle TikTok influencers in Toronto in 2024.
+Most popular hashtags: #fyp #fashion #toronto #foryoupage.
 platform: TikTok
-hits: 18
+hits: 19
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: Our search engine aggregates 18 TikTok influencers like this in Toronto, Canada for you to pitch.
+text_bottom: inBeat aggregates 19 TikTok influencers like this in Toronto, Canada for you to work with.
 profiles:
   - username: "emmanuel.uddenberg"
     fullname: >-